 Easy come, easy go.
 In the climax of the third entry, Nancy takes a lethal hit from Kruger's knives, but not before training the cast to fight back by controlling their dreams.
 Not only that, Nancy manages to impale Krueger with his own claw before succumbing to her injuries, letting her friends survive Krueger's onslaught.

 1. Lila Crane

-Alred Hitchcock's famous thriller Psycho horrified an unsuspecting audience unused to such terrors.
+Alred Hitchcock's famous thriller Psycho, arguably the best horror film of its age, horrified an unsuspecting audience unused to such terrors.
 Killing off main character Marion Crane partway through in the iconic shower scene, Marion's sister Lila assumes the mantle and investigates her sister's death.

 Lila quickly proves to be a headstrong and courageous woman, bravely pressing the search for her sister despite increasingly ominous circumstances.
 She finally uncovers the truth behind her sibling's murder before almost perishing herself, but is saved in the nick of time by Marion's boyfriend Sam.

 Poor Lila.
 Poor, poor Lila.
 Our once-likable heroine not only dies in the sequel, but disgraces herself beforehand.
 Prior to being murdered by the mysterious killer, Lila relentlessly torments the new protagonist: a semi-reformed Norman Bates.

 Lila has valid reasons for being upset with Norman, but she still comes across as hateful and villainous to poor Norman, who is genuinely trying to coexist peacefully.
 Lila not only dies, but diminishes our sympathy for her impressive feats in the first movie.

 As if this isn't bad enough, the novel Psycho 2, which features an entirely separate plot from the film, also kills off Lila (and Sam).
 The destitute Crane family just can't catch a break.